Fed needs to acknowledge rate hikes are coming: Mester

 "I think that is really stale," she said of the reference.
 "I don't think that it can be in there."

-In only six months atop the Cleveland Fed, Mester, 56, has emerged as a leading voice on how to best telegraph policy intentions to the public and financial markets, with Fed Chair Janet Yellen naming her to a subcommittee on communications.
+Mester, 56, took the reins of the Cleveland Fed after three decades working within the central bank.
+She has quickly emerged as a leading voice on how to best telegraph policy intentions to the public and financial markets, with Fed Chair Janet Yellen naming her to a subcommittee on communications.

-Her comments could set the stage for a long-awaited overhaul of the language the Fed uses to signal what would prompt a policy tightening after six years of rock-bottom rates.
-Investors globally pore over even the smallest tweaks to Fed policy statements, which can ripple through financial markets.

-Asked about the timing of tightening, Mester said only that she expects rates to rise from near zero "some time" next year, when she predicts currently low inflation to edge toward a 2-percent goal.
-She said there was some evidence of wage strength in a report released earlier on Friday showing the strongest pace of jobs growth in nearly three years.
+On the timing of tightening, Mester said only that she expects rates to finally rise from near zero "some time" next year, when she predicts currently low inflation to edge toward a 2-percent goal.
+She said there was some evidence of wage strength in the November jobs report released earlier on Friday.

 "I'm comfortable with the inflation situation," Mester said.
 "I'd like to get it back up to goal, and I think it will go there gradually."